-Emma joined Spratt Endicott in April 2015 as an Assistant Solicitor in the Commercial Property Department.
+Emma is a Senior Associate in Sprat Endicott’s large Commercial Property practice.
+She joined the firm in April 2015 as an Assistant Solicitor.
 Prior to this she trained in South East London before qualifying as a Solicitor in March 2015.
-In April 2018, Emma was promoted to Associate.

 Emma advises on a range of Commercial Property transactions, including freehold and leasehold acquisitions and Landlord and Tenant matters.